Tens or Better Variations

 What Does It Take To Play Tens or Better

-As is the case with all other video poker variants, the first decision gambling enthusiasts will need to make once they pick a game to enjoy is how much they would like to wager.
-Normally, as they proceed with their betting session, players will be required to decide on the coin denomination and then choose the number of coins they would like to stake.
+As with every video poker variant, the first decision players must make after choosing a game is how much they want to wager.
+During the session they will select the coin denomination and then decide how many coins to stake.

 Number of Credits 1 credit 2 credits 3 credits 4 credits 5 credits